ayushgun/website/posts/markdown/a_curious_container.md

 ## Tuple Overview

-Formally, `std::tuple` is a templated class that encapsulates a fixed-size collection of heterogeneous values, each potentially of a different type.
-It is particularly useful for generic operations, such as returning multiple values from a function or storing function parameters for delayed execution.
+Formally, `std::tuple` is a templated class that encapsulates a fixed-size collection of heterogeneous values, each potentially of a different type [0].
+It is particularly useful for generic operations, such as returning multiple values from a function or storing function arguments for delayed execution.

 Contrasting with contiguous containers like `std::vector` or `std::array`, `std::tuple` lacks a subscript operator for index-based access.
-Instead, it overloads `std::get` to expose tuple elements by requiring the caller to provide an element's index via a template argument.
+Instead, it overloads `std::get` to expose tuple elements by requiring the caller to provide an element's index via a template argument [1].

 For example, to access the first element in a tuple: